hyperledger/aries-mediator-service/README.md

 This repository provides a simple process for a developer to run an Aries mediator agent.
 You should be able to bring the stack on-line by copying `.env.stample` to `.env` and running `docker-compose up`.
 For more information, keep reading.

+Special thanks to [Indicio](https://indicio.tech) 🙏 for their original contribution of this project.

 ## Build & Run

 This is setup to be run as is with a simple `docker-compose up`.
 When run it will fire up the following containers: